nikcleju/SDP_Course/Labs/L08_FiniteLengthEffects.md

     The negative values shall be represented in C2 format.

-1. Perform the following operations in the binary fixed point format 1S0Î3F.
-All the intermediate / final values shall be rounded to the format.
-    a.
-0.3125 - 0.75 + 0.625

 3. Use Matlab's `fdatool` to design a low-pass IIR filter, Butterworth type, order 4, with cutoff frequency of 4kHz for a sampling frequency of 44.1kHz.
 Export the coefficients of the direct